The Colour Wheel

 The theory of complimentary colours can also be used to create colour harmony.
 Imagine that your client wants to enhance their blue eyes.
 You consult your colour wheel and see the blue’s complimentary colour is orange – and suggest that you formulate a striking copper colour to enhance those brilliant blue eyes.

 Tracy Hayes puts this colour harmony theory into action in her online hair colour tutorial Triangle Colour Section.
 Check it out!
-And remember, if you’re not yet an MHD member, you can watch the tutorial in full when you claim your free 48-hour trial.

 You can also create a stunning final result using colours that sit side-by-side on the colour wheel.
 For example, Christiano Lanza executes this colour harmony using violet and blue in his hair colouring video Overlapping Tones.